pivotal/docs-tap/install-general.md

               tkg-vc-antrea-admin@tkg-vc-antrea   tkg-vc-antrea     tkg-vc-antrea-admin
     ```

-2. Set the context to the desired cluster to be used for TAP packages install.
+2. Set the context to the cluster that you want to use for the TAP packages install. .
     For example set the context to the `aks-tap-cluster` context by running:

     ```